califa23/CS02510D3Project/README.md

 ## Contributing
 - Please create your own branch on this project and do not merge before testing and letting us all know
     - ex: `git checkout -B /califano`
+- While working, refresh the page by using `Ctr+Shift+R` to see changes.
+Regular refresh does not work

 ## Files
 - index.html - main landing page